-In Chapter 2, we motivated for the application of models of compositional distributional semantics to ED in content words, since many errors are caused by a semantic mismatch between the words chosen (for example, deep majesty, economic child or electric society).
-In this chapter, we discuss our experiments with these semantic models.
+In Chapter 2, we maintained that compositional distributional semantic models should be applied to ED in content words since many errors are caused by a semantic mismatch between the words chosen (for example, deep majesty, economic child or electric society).
+In this chapter, we discuss our experiments with the semantic models.